Communication #9: March 2021

 In California and across the nation, the challenge of virtual learning is compounded by the digital divide along with limited access to English language supports, and the effects that the pandemic has had on immigrant families such as theirs.
 As California educators shift to designing and implementing hybrid and/or in-person learning models for students, the needs of secondary English Learners, especially newcomer students must be prioritized to ensure equity.

 In each of our communications we will continue to highlight voices from the field and education and research resources as we walk this journey in partnership with our colleagues, fellow educators, advocates, and friends.

-If you would like to view or download this Communication in full, please click on the following: English Learners and SPED.
+If you would like to view or download this Communication in full, please click on the following: Secondary Newcomer English Learners.

 Contact us at email@example.com with comments, additional resources, or to share your story.